COVID-19 local lockdown regulations in England: Restrictions on gatherings

 All gatherings (of two or more people) in a private dwelling or garden were prohibited unless the individuals were members of a common household or of a single linked household, or the gathering was reasonably necessary for certain permitted purposes such as work, education or child care.
 Two households could be permanently 'linked' for this purpose where one household consisted of exactly one adult (no more) plus any number of children; the second could consist of any number of adults and children.

 Protected area extended, 22 September 2020

-On 22 September 2020, the following regions were added or added back to the protected area: Burnley, Chorley, Fylde, Halton, Hyndburn, Knowsley, Lancaster, Liverpool, Pendle, Preston, Ribble Valley, Rossendale, Sefton, South Ribble, St Helens, Warrington, West Lancashire, Wirral and Wyre.
+On 22 September 2020, the following regions were added to or added back to the protected area: Burnley, Chorley, Fylde, Halton, Hyndburn, Knowsley, Lancaster, Liverpool, Pendle, Preston, Ribble Valley, Rossendale, Sefton, South Ribble, St Helens, Warrington, West Lancashire, Wirral and Wyre.

 Following revocation of the Blackburn with Darwen and Bradford Regulations (SI 2020/822) previously covering that area, Blackburn with Darwen was brought into the scope of these regulations.